surajkumar214/DAS2021-Group-4/group_04.md

 </table>

-The F test says that we can remove log(Household.Head.Age):Type.of.Household and Type.of.Household:log(Total.Food.Expenditure).
+The F test says that we can remove log(Household.Head.Age):Type.of.Household and.
 So, repeat the same process until we reach all terms are significant.

 <table class="table" style="margin-left: auto; margin-right: auto;">